 The Music Festival concerts are part of the Vänkort-service, through which you may visit the concerts together with your support person, who enters the concert for free.
 Korsholm Music Festival is also part of the Kaikukortti-network.
 If you have Kaikukortti, you can get free tickets to our concerts in Vaasa City Hall and churches.
 We offer ca. 5 Kaikukortti tickets per concert.
 You can come get tickets from our festival office before the concert.

 The Music Festival attempts to draw attention to different language groups and user groups in its marketing.
 Most of the marketing takes place in three languages, Swedish, Finnish, and English.
 The web pages can be read with a screen reader and on social media, Korsholm Music Festival updates also as video greetings.

 Social accessibility is important for the Korsholm Music Festival.
 You can come to the festival’s concerts as you are.
 Forget about the dress codes for traditional classical concerts and other rituals that largely belong to the past.
 For a successful concert visit, the important thing is that you respect the others in the audience and that you have the equal right to enjoy music in peace and quiet without being disturbed.
 The concerts are excellent opportunities for peace and quiet from stress and everyday life.

 In the training of our staff we try to take into consideration special groups and different special situations.
 We sincerely hope to meet different kinds of people.
-We welcome responses in order to develop our operation.
-And our staff is happy to help solve any issues concerning accessibility.
+We welcome feedback in order to develop our operation.
+Our staff is also happy to help solve any issues concerning accessibility.